olmallet81/GALGO-2.0/README.md

 {
    return {x[0]*x[1]+x[0]-x[1]+1.5, 10-x[0]*x[1]};
 }
-// NB: a penalty will be applied when one of the constraints will be >0 using the default adaptation to constraints method
+// NB: a penalty will be applied if one of the constraints is > 0
+// using the default adaptation to constraints method

 int main()
 {